enkidevs/curriculum/docker/fundamentals/containers/docker-container-philosophy.md

 ![shipping-containers](https://img.enkipro.com/25c39f15f9c84357c5ba2f266f3bee75.jpeg)

 Before shipping containers were standardized, it was difficult to transport things across the world.
 Now, you only have to rent or buy a container and pack it safely with whatever you need to transport and the rest of the process is essentially automated.

-With standardization came automation, and with automation came efficiency.
+> 💡With standardization came automation, and with automation came efficiency.

 Docker containers are meant to be **immutable** and **ephemeral**.